 How to Get it Done in RelativityOne

-This is why we're excited about RelativityOne Redact, a highly advanced smart redaction solution we released last month.
+This is why we're excited about Redact for RelativityOne, a highly advanced smart redaction solution we released in February 2021.
 We've acquired a perpetual license to Milyli's Blackout solution and integrated it into RelativityOne at no additional cost, so you can take advantage of its market-leading capabilities with no barrier to use.

 To date, RelativityOne users with additional licenses via Milyli have made more than 500 million redactions using Blackout.
 Now that it’s part and parcel of the platform, we're excited to see all of our customers integrate automated redactions into their workflows.
 Within the first few days of launching Redact, teams like yours collectively applied over 25 million redactions—obviously eager to get started.

 Redact is another step in delivering a simply powerful platform for all your legal and compliance needs.
 With Redact integrated into our Aero UI, you can spend less time manually redacting documents and more time focusing on value-driven activities.